Important Dates for 2017 Artists

 What are your rules about framing?

 All 2D work in the Festival is expected to be framed with hanging wire on the back, with the exception of works on stretched canvases (the sides of which must be painted).
-The style of frame is up to you, but there are some restrictions; please review and comply with our Art Framing Guide.
+The style of frame is up to you, but there are some restrictions; our 2017 Art Framing Guide will be available soon.

 Your art must arrive ready to be hung.
 Art that is not ready to be hung in a secure fashion may be refused, at the discretion of our Lead Art Handler or Festival Director.
 See the guide linked to above for more details about hanging hardware.

-If your work has special hanging or display requirements, please contact our Art Liaison to make advance arrangements.
+If your work has special hanging or display requirements, please contact our Artist Liaison to make advance arrangements.

 How do I pack my art for shipment or delivery?